JeffGoodrich9791/YOLOv2-Autonomous-Vehicle-Image-Detection/README.md

 ### Model

 Template code is provided in the `YOLO_Autonomous_Driving_Image_Detection.ipynb` notebook file.
 The layers of the network were constructed using Python 3 and Keras backend in an iPyton Notebook.
 The input is a batch of images of shape 608px X 608px X 3 (rgb) which is run through a Deep Convolutional Neural Network (D-CNN) with a reduction factor of 32.
 The output is a list of bounding boxes with a shape of 19 X 19 X 425, where 425 is the flattening of 80 classes with 5 anchor boxes each.
-The first 5 varialbles in the vector includes the probability (Pc), bx, by, bh, bw, and the final varalbe consists of the 80 different classes (c).
+The first 5 varialbles in the vector includes the probability (Pc), bounding box x-coord (bx),bounding box y-coord (by), bounding box hieght (bh), bounding box width (bw) followed by the classes (c).

 <img src= "https://github.com/JeffGoodrich9791/YOLOv2_Autonomous_Vehicle_Image_Detection/blob/master/Encoding_DeepCNN.png" />